 7. Limitations of the conference system

-Take the time to understand the limitations of the system.
+Take the time to understand the limitations of the conference equipment for sale.
 Know what the system can do to get the hang of it.
-But thinking in the opposite way, that is, considering the limitations of the system, this can lead to unexpected things.
+But thinking oppositely, that is, considering the limitations of the system, this can lead to unexpected things.
 Consideration of the limitations of the conferencing system at this point can avoid trouble if requirements change, or if important aspects of the initial list of requirements are overlooked.

 8. Support from conference system manufacturers